stieben/sil/README.md

 > Stuff I learned

-This is a collection of snippets I learned, primarily to keep for reference and easy look-up, but also as a reminder of how much I forget and the interesting things I once have known.
+This is a collection of things I learned, primarily to keep for reference and easy look-up, but also as a reminder of how much I forget and the interesting stuff I once have known.
 I put them here in the hope that they may be useful for others as well.

 Feel free to contribute!

-## 9 entries so far
+## 10 entries so far

 Categories: